Diamor - Moat

 Skryne - Skryne Castle

-This ghost was once watched as she slowly dissolved into nothingness.
-She has also been heard walking in empty parts of the building, though the footsteps could belong to a white woman who also haunts the castle.
+This ghostly nun was once watched as she slowly dissolved into nothingness.
+She has also been heard walking in empty parts of the building, though the footsteps could belong to a white woman (thought to be a murdered maid) who also haunts the castle.

 Slane - Slane Castle